 This is a huge issue in our house.
 I always try to keep foods longer, and my husband is adamant that if the food in the fridge has a date, and that expiration date has passed, then it is time to throw it out.
 No ifs, ands, or buts.

-However, I see it differently.
-I know that not all foods need to be thrown away right away.
-My mom never threw anything away.
-I know there is a line for some foods, but which foods are fine to keep around for awhile, and which are not?
+I know there is a line for some foods (just avoid these fat gaining foods), but which foods are fine to keep around for awhile, and which are not?

 Don’t get confused by the labeling.
 Some dates are for the consumers, and some are for the retailer.
 Here is what they mean: